kalepail/stellar-quest-bounties/README.md

 Hunters claim open bounties at the level they are qualified for and complete the objectives, finally submitting the task for review by a reviewer.
 The reviewer will assign the task a state of either pass, fail or retry.
 Upon pass the hunter is awarded their share of the award amount as detailed by the bounty spec.

 ### Reviewers
-Can review bounties in exchange for reviewer credits which can be exchanged for rewards.
+Can review bounties in exchange for rewards.

 Reviewers claim reviewable tasks and complete a review on the task assigning it a state of pass, fail or retry.
-Upon review completion the reviewer is awarded credits which they may exchange for USDC at any point at a fixed rate (currently 50 USDC per credit).
+Upon review completion the reviewer is awarded their share of the award amount as detailed by the bounty spec.

 ## Bounty Types
 There are three types of bounties in the Stellar Quest Bounties universe.
 Each with their own merits, joys and sorrows.
 Choose wisely.